Slip & Fall Accidents

 What Should I Do After a Slip & Fall Accident?

-How Do I Prove Liability in a Slip & Fall Case?
+How Do I Prove Liability in a Slip & Fall Case in Louisville?

 To establish liability in a slip and fall case, you must demonstrate that the property owner failed to maintain reasonably safe premises.
-This involves showing that a hazardous condition existed, the owner knew or should have known about it, and failed to address it within a reasonable timeframe.
 Gathering evidence like maintenance logs, repair records, or surveillance footage can support your claim.
 An attorney familiar with Louisville's premises liability laws can help collect and present this evidence effectively to strengthen your position.